Senior Lecturer and Associate Director

 - Ph.D., Biochemistry, Cell and Developmental Biology, Emory University, 2001

-Kristen Frenzel has lived in Atlanta for her whole life, attending Georgia Tech for a B.S. in Applied Biology and Emory University for a Ph.D. in Biochemistry, Cell and Developmental Biology.
-The first year of her postdoctoral fellowship was spent in Paris, France at the College de France and through this experience, she's become a life-long Francophile.
+Kristen Frenzel attended Emory University for a Ph.D. in Biochemistry, Cell and Developmental Biology and the focus of her dissertation work was on neuronal cell signaling mediated by neuregulin proteins.
 She joined the Neuroscience and Behavioral Biology program in July of 2006.
 Her interests lie in learning how neurons communicate at a molecular and cellular level and in a mechanistic understanding of various neurological diseases.
-She's now the co-Director of the NBB summer study abroad program in Paris, France and travels there with students every other summer.
-STEM education is another core area of academic interest, with a specific focus on using evidence-based pedagogies in the classroom in order to engage students in the learning process.
-Outside of the world of neuroscience, she has a passion for soccer, reading and cooking.
+She co-directs the NBB summer study abroad program in Paris, France and travels there with undergraduate students every other summer.
+She's joined the adminstrative team in NBB as Associate Director in 2015.
+STEM education is core area of academic interest, with a specific focus on using evidence-based pedagogies in the classroom in order to engage students in the learning process and creating opportunities for faculty and future faculty to evolve their teaching to be more student-centered.

 I am interested in the ways we can improve as science educators.
 To that end, my research interests lie in understanding how best to engage students in the learning process and how best to encourage STEM faculty to embrace evidence-based pedagogies.